Police Remembrance Trust

 The Police Remembrance Trust operates throughout the UK under a Royal Charter granted by Queen Elizabeth II in 2018.
 It is the charity’s resolve and pledge to officers serving today that if the very worst should happen, they will not be forgotten, and their families will not be forgotten.

-There are over 5,000 deaths listed in the Police Roll of Honour, and in 2015 the Roll of Honour Trust published a book listing all of those who died.
-Known as the ‘UK Police Roll of Remembrance’, maintained by the charity, provides a focal point and visible means for family and friends to reflect on the loss of their loved ones and to know that their loss is not forgotten.
+There are 4,623 deaths listed in the Police Roll of Honour, and in 2015 the Roll of Honour Trust published a book listing all of those who died.
+Known as the ‘UK Police Roll of Honour’, maintained by the charity, provides a focal point and visible means for family and friends to reflect on the loss of their loved ones and to know that their loss is not forgotten.

 Aims and Objectives